stackbit-projects/my-blog-85ada/content/pages/posts/basic-rules-for-walking-in-the-mountains.md

 ---
 title: Logical clocks in TypeScript
 excerpt: >-
-  In the space of distributed systems, the concept of a logical clock is an alternative to maintaining a synchronized clock.
-The idea is that we can merge divergent states independent
+  In the space of distributed systems, the concept of a logical clock has been researched to provide an alternative to the need for synchronized clocks.
+The idea is that we can use a logical process to determine causality and use the resulting data structure to merge divergent states
 date: '2019-04-09'
 thumb_img_path: /images/tomas-yates-Wz1K1owdpGg-unsplash (1).jpg
 thumb_img_alt: A man standing on a rock cliff overlooking a river